wang-borong/vtemplate/README.md

 mandatory.
 The `Makefile` will find the name automatically and open it with `gtkwave` when you instruct `make wave`.

+If you have several module blocks to be test with individual testbench, you can specify the testbench file name by `make TESTBENCH=src/testbench_name`.

 That's all.